 The amount of workforce data collected by an automated analytics platform is nothing short of immense.
-Analytics offers a way to cut through the data to find answers to questions on workforce challenges, and drives HR’s strategic decisions to meet both people-related and organizational goals.
+People analytics metrics offer a way to cut through the data to find answers to questions on workforce challenges, and drives HR’s strategic decisions to meet both people-related and organizational goals.

 Is there such a thing as a perfect set of metrics?